Akshay-Srivatsan/ox64-bootloader/README.md

 - [x] Copies the payload out of flash into PSRAM.
 - [x] Starts running the payload on the D0.
 - [ ] Initalizes JTAG so the payload can be debugged.
-- [ ] Starts an M0 helper program to forward device interrupts to the D0.
+- [ ] Starts an M0 helper program to forward peripheral interrupts to the D0.

 ## Payload